-November 20 is the Trans Day of Remembrance.
-On this day, we commemorate the transgender and transsexual people we have lost and honour those who continue to suffer from violence, hatred and discrimination in our communities and in our workplaces.
+On November 20, Trans Day of Remembrance, we commemorate the transgender people we have lost and honour those who continue to endure violence, hatred and discrimination in our communities and in our workplaces.

 At our most recent national convention, union members voted overwhelmingly to continue fighting for protections for gender identity/expression and for gender neutral washrooms in all workplaces.

 Trans people are our colleagues, our neighbours, our friends and beloved members of our families.
 They deserve respect, equality and protection from discrimination and violence.